phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-Of course the test succeeds and we see the `trivial assertion... [ok]` output on the screen.
-The problem is that QEMU never exits so that `cargo xtest` runs forever.
+When we run `cargo xtest` now, we see the `trivial assertion... [ok]` output on the screen, which indicates that the test succeeded.

+After executing the tests, our `test_runner` returns to the `test_main` function, which in turn returns to our `_start` entry point function.
+At the end of `_start`, we enter an endless loop because the entry point function is not allowed to return.
+This is a problem, because we want `cargo xtest` to exit after running all tests.

 ## Exiting QEMU

-Right now we have an endless loop at the end of our `_start` function and need to close QEMU manually.
+Right now we have an endless loop at the end of our `_start` function and need to close QEMU manually on each execution of `cargo xtest`.
+This is unfortunate because we also want to run `cargo xtest` in scripts without user interaction.
 The clean solution to this would be to implement a proper way to shutdown our OS.
 Unfortunatly this is relatively complex, because it requires implementing support for either the [APM] or [ACPI] power management standard.

 [APM]: https://wiki.osdev.org/APM
 [ACPI]: https://wiki.osdev.org/ACPI